futtta/autoptimize/readme.txt

 = 2.2.0 =
 * new: Autoptimize minifies first (caching the individual snippets) and aggregrates the minified snippets, resulting in huge performance improvements for uncached JS/ CSS.
-* new: option to enable/ disable AO for logged in users
+* new: option to enable/ disable AO for logged in users (on by default)
+* new: option to enable/ disable AO on WooCommerce, Easy Digital Downloads or WP eCommerce cart/ checkout page (on by default)
 * improvement: switched to [rel=preload + Filamentgroup’s loadCSS for CSS deferring](http://blog.futtta.be/2017/02/24/autoptimize-css-defer-switching-to-loadcss-soon/)
 * improvement: switched to YUI CSS minifier PHP-port 2.8.4-p10 (so not to the 3.x branch yet)
 * improvements to the logic of which JS/ CSS can be optimized (getPath function) increasing reliability of the aggregation process